There seems to be a disconnect around hiring data engineers.

 What do you think?
 Comment below with your thoughts or questions.

-If you need help implementing AWS Well-Architected production machine learning solutions, training/inference pipelines, MLOps, or if you would like us to review your solution architecture and provide feedback, contact us or send me a message and we will be happy to help you.
+If you need help implementing cloud-native MLOps, Well-Architected production ML software solutions, training/inference pipelines, monetizing your ML models in production, have specific solution architecture questions, or would just like us to review your solution architecture and provide feedback based on your goals, contact us or send me a message and we will be happy to help you.